A Brief History of Papermaking as Represented on Postage Stamps

 1100 C.E.
 Paper manufacturing began in Italy in 1276 C.E., when the Fabriano paper manufacturing facility began

-operation; additional paper mills opened in France, Germany, England, and Sweden in the ensuing centuries (
+operation; additional paper mills opened in France, Germany, England, and Sweden in the ensuing centuries (Fig. 3:

 As printing from moveable metal type spread from Germany into other European countries, and the number of books